Iron removal filter

 Installation

-Plumbing, electrical, mounting, and commissioning.
+Plumbing, electrical, mounting, commissioning.
 Documented before handover.

 Water analysis